Written by John Fox on August 31, 2020

 - The Wells Fargo Bank branch inside Pala Administration Building is closed until further notice.
 The Wells Fargo ATM at Pala Mini Mart is open.

 - San Diego County public parks and beaches open/closed status is on a city-by-city basis.
-Most associated parking lots are closed to discourage congregating.
 County health orders allow for all activities except organized games with social distancing or masks when within six feet of anyone not from your household.

 - Pala tribal employees are required to wear masks whenever working in common areas or working with others.